4bitFox/Thermal-Camera/program/README.md

 - Periodically at a certain time interval

 ### ui.py
-Makes a nice window that displays the thermal image and a temprature bar next to it.
+Makes a nice window that displays the thermal image and a temperature bar next to it.
 In Viewer mode it also displays a toolbar.

 ### buzzer.py
 Sets up the GPIO interface for a buzzer and has presets for buzzing.

 ### led.py
-Sets up the GPIO interface for a led and has presets for blinking.
+Sets up the GPIO interface for a LED and has presets for blinking.

 ### feed.py
 Stores a seperate copy of the captured images and names them numerically in order.
 0 being the latest capture and the number increasing as the images get older.
 It automatically deletes images that are older than the user specifies in the config.
 These pictures can then be read e.g. by a website that displays the pictures and refreshes periodically to always show the latest captures.

 ### overheat.py
-Handles what should happen when the Camera gets a little too sweatty.
+Handles what should happen when the Camera gets a little too sweaty.

+### img/confgui.py
+Contains images in base64.
+I offloaded it to a separate file so I can keep the nice code scanning features of PyCharm working. :-)